openrndr/orml/orml-dbface/README.md

 The model provided by orml-dbface allows for fast detection of faces in images.
 This enables applications that can detect and locate faces.

-For more detailed face extraction and face pose estimation look for [orml-facemesh](../orml-facemesh/README.md)
+For a more detailed face extraction and face pose estimation look for [orml-facemesh](../orml-facemesh/README.md)

 ## How do I use it?
 First load the dbface model.